Skip to main content

 Wikipedia; ACD Sept.
 2025</a>

 A Painting by James Holland of a Middle Class Drawing room in Blackheath London.
+The image captures the familial and conversational use of the room, but emphasizes a European depiction of the interior design elements.

-According to Eleanor John, a historical writer for the Regional Furniture Society, who studied the inventory of a number of drawing rooms from the 1740s through 1800s, found that the decor of these rooms were “remarkably consistent and suggest that there was a recognised convention for the furnishing of this type of room which was closely adhered to”:
+According to Eleanor John, a Regional Furniture Society historical writer who studied the inventory of 1740s-1800s era drawing rooms, the decor of these rooms was found to be “remarkably consistent" and the patterns reveal that there was "a recognised convention for the furnishing of this type of room which was closely adhered to.”

-John details some of the inventories she gathered and itemizes the data pulled from them to further explain the expectations of the style:
+John details some of the inventories she gathered and itemizes the data pulled from them to further explain the expectations of the room style:

 All feature curtains and carpets and a suite of chairs; most have a sofa and card tables, the latter either described as a pair or two.
 The absences are potentially equally informative.
 None feature clocks, beds or case furniture.
 Only one has a dining table and none of the others have objects associated with eating.
 Tea things appear in 3 out of 8 of the drawing rooms.
 Notably there are no pillar and claw tables, whereas they are fairly common in parlours and dining rooms.